Tanachot-S/poc-coin-gate/README.md

 # poc-coin-gate
-for poc coin gate payment gateway (for pay crypto)
+for poc coin gate payment gateway (for pay with crypto)